 Going direct to the consumer gives brands a couple of key advantages.

-One, it leads to better margins.
+First, DTC leads to better margins.
+At least in theory.
 By selling straight to customers through their websites — rather than selling to physical retailers at reduced wholesale prices — these brands save money, which allows them to spend a little extra on superior customer experience.

-Two, it allows them to collect customer data.
+Second, DTC allows brands to collect customer data.
 By selling directly to individual consumers, they get access to information like email addresses and shopping preferences — data which they can use to encourage repeat purchases, fine-tune marketing and inform product decisions.

-DTC brands have their fair share of challenges though.
+Direct-to-consumer brands experience challenges though.
 They have to go out and acquire customers themselves, rather than relying on the foot traffic places like Target, Walmart and Amazon bring in (which helps explain why most DTC brands eventually partner with such places).

 Allbirds is an apparel brand known for its machine washable wool sneakers, sustainable production and adoption rate among techies.
 Started in 2015 by former soccer player Tim Brown and engineer Joey Zwillinger, the company has attracted celebrity investors, such as actor Leonardo DiCaprio, and notable wearers, including former President Barack Obama.
 It went public in November 2021.